Skip to Main Content

 MOAEC, Inc. v.
 Napster, LLC (W.D.
 Wis.).
 Obtained summary judgment of patent non-infringement for digital music service Napster.

 Community Arts Advocates v.
-City of Boston (D. Mass.)
-Brought action seeking preliminary injunction on behalf of street performers and musicians group to invalidate City of Boston regulations restricting members’ first amendment rights to perform in public spaces.
+City of Boston (D. Mass.).
+Brought action seeking preliminary injunction on behalf of street performers’ and musicians’ group to invalidate City of Boston regulations restricting members’ First Amendment rights to perform in public spaces.
 After hearing, the City rescinded its unconstitutional regulations and instituted constitutional regulations.

 Du Pont and C.R.
 Bard v.
-Cordis (AAA Arbitration) Represented patent owner Du Pont in patent infringement case arbitrated before Fed.
+Cordis (AAA Arbitration).
+Represented patent owner Du Pont in patent infringement case arbitrated before Fed.
 Cir.
 Judge (ret.)
 Howard Baldwin involving balloon catheter technology.

 Arrow Fastener v.
 The Stanley Works (D. Conn.).
 Represented plaintiff Arrow Fastener in trial for Stanley’s infringement of Arrow’s T-50 trademark for staple guns.
 Trial judgment for Arrow.